Free RFQ Template | Request for Quotation Excel

 Still sending RFQs by email?

-If you're copying supplier addresses into BCC, chasing responses with follow-up emails, and building comparison charts manually in Excel — you already know there's a better way.
+If you're copying supplier addresses into BCC, chasing responses with follow-up emails, and building comparison charts manually in Excel, you already know where the hours go.
 See how Sourced automates the entire RFQ process with AI, from sending to the final comparison.

 Download the free template